What you need to know.

 Dentistry On Coolum

 By the 2nd Birthday, we recommend that your child should visit the dentist for at least a ‘ride in the chair’ to start a positive relationship regarding their oral health as opposed to coming when there is a problem.
-Your dentist will check if the teeth and gums are nice and healthy, as well as if their jaws are developing properly.
+This helps familiarise your child with the dental environment and allows the dentist to assess how the teeth, gums and jaw, including the upper jaw, are developing.

 Author: Dr Monil Gohil from Dentistry on Coolum